Data Training Certificate Program

 Program Time Commitment

-3.5 hours per week, including weekly worksheets and check-ins*.
+3.5 hours per week on average, including weekly worksheets and check-ins*.

 *Additionally, the participant’s supervisor must dedicate some time to help the participant define the applied project and course focus or designate a project sponsor to do so.